sydneymiyashiro/LuceneCourseProject/README.md

 `ant -f lucene/demo/build.xml \
 -Ddocs=lucene/demo/data/wiki-small/en/articles/ run-html-indexing-demo`

-This program uses the StandardAnalyzer and does not modify the Similarity function.
+This program uses the StandardAnalyzer to create tokens from the result of the HTML parser.
+Then it converts them to lowercase and filters based on a predefined list of stop-words.

 ### Simple Metrics (SimpleMetrics.java)
 `ant -f lucene/demo/build.xml run-simple-metrics-demo`

-This program takes some user input (1+ words) and calculates the document frequency, term frequency for each individual word in the query.
-Note that this input is changed to lowercase, stopwords are removed, and words are stemmed using the Porter stemmer.
+This program takes some user input (1+ words) and changes it to lowercase, removes stopwords, and applies the Porter stemmer.
+Finally it outputs the document frequency (number of documents containing the term) and the term frequency (number of occurrences of the term across all documents) for each query word.

 Important: Phrases are split into individual words and frequencies are calculated per-word.

-Please note, this program must be run after TFIDF Html Indexing for accurate results.
+This program must be run after TFIDF Html Indexing for accurate results.
 Both query input and documents in the index are stemmed and the custom list of stopwords have been removed.

 ### TFIDF Html Indexing (TFIDFHtmlIndexFiles.java)